blitzter/MPD_Pi_USBRF_Remote/README.md

 # MPD_Pi_USBRF_Remote

-## Mpd remote controller example application
+Mpd remote controller example application.
-## Will need to modify based on you remote and configuration/needs
+You will need to modify based on your specific remote and configuration/needs.

 ## My Setup
 ### ReadOnly raspberry Pi w